 Despite the danger of using these unstudied substances, their use has skyrocketed.
 By the end of last November, poison control centers across the country reported 6,348 calls related to synthetic marijuana use: that's more than double the number of calls reported in 2010.
 Bath salt use has risen sharply as well, with poison centers nationwide receiving 6,138 calls in 2011, contrasted with 303 calls in 2010.
 They have already received 228 calls related to bath salts in January 2012 alone.

-The Joplin, Missouri personal injury lawyers at Aaron Sachs and Associates have found that education and raising the public's awareness about the dangers of driving under the influence of any mind altering substance can be as important as legislation.
+The Joplin, Missouri personal injury lawyers at Aaron Sachs & Associates, P.C. have found that education and raising the public's awareness about the dangers of driving under the influence of any mind altering substance can be as important as legislation.
 We are glad the law has led to so much publicity about this threat to public safety.
 The more people who know about it, the safer our roadways will be.

 If you need information about an injury accident involving an impaired driver, please visit our website.